HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 ### Simple deferred map

 In addition to {func}`~meerkat.map` described above, Meerkat provides {func}`~meerkat.defer`, which creates a {class}`~meerkat.DeferredColumn` representing a deferred map.
-The two functions share nearly the exact same signature (*i.e.* all that was discussed in the previous section around multiple inputs and ouputs also applies to {func}`~meerkat.defer`), the difference is that {func}`~meerkat.defer` returns a column that has not yet been computed.
+The two functions share nearly the exact same signature (*i.e.* all that was discussed in the previous section around multiple inputs and ouputs also applies to {func}`~meerkat.defer`).
+The difference is that {func}`~meerkat.defer` returns a column that has not yet been computed.
 It is a placeholder for a column that will be computed later.

 To demonstrate, let's repeat the example above, this time using a deferred map to create a 2-step chain of operations.